animal-tree/Writing-stuff/Stuff15-Ongoing.md

 ---

-Since $\Omega$ represents deduction, all that is left is to draw an equivalence between $\Omega$ and the reality within which this mathematical system is taking place.
+Since $\hat{\Omega}$ represents deduction, all that is left is to draw an equivalence between $\hat{\Omega}$ and the reality within which this mathematical system is taking place.

-Self-causality demonstrates how our reality could create itself, and thereby this proof, with $\Omega$ as the representation, may be a hypothetical reference to the observable universe's meta-reality.
-To conclude the proof, we would need a reality, such as our own, in physical matter, to physically point to, not the mathematical symbol $\Omega$.
-However, by analogy, we can do just that.
+Self-causality demonstrates how our reality could create itself, and thereby this proof, with $\hat{\Omega}$ as the representation, may be a hypothetical referent to the observable universe's meta-reality.
+To conclude the proof, we would need a reality, such as our own, in physical matter, to physically point to, not the mathematical symbol ($\hat{\Omega}$), an analogy.

 Let's distinguish two Omegas.
 The Omega in this proof, $\hat{\Omega}$, that is a representation.
 And, hypothetically, the referent Omega that exists outside of the proof from which we, as provers, follow the mathematical steps of deduction: $\Omega$, physical reality.